supercid/techdocs-wiki-tmp/Order-tagging.md

 ### Tagging the currencies

 Currencies should always be represented in the ISO-4471 three-letter format.
 For example, use the code `USD` instead of `$` to represent the United States Dollar.

+### Tagging the payment provider

+Payment provider is the payment method or provider used by a shopper to pay the purchase.
+Omit the payment provider detail if you do not want Nosto to crawl this information.

+### Tagging the order status code

+Status code will be used to track the order state.
+Different payment providers may use different status codes.

 ### Adding support for advanced use cases